 A pyramidal roof with a flat sky window on top emerges from the outside walls and is supported by a combination of elements: a ring of beams laid on the exterior walls and some of the wooden columns inhabiting the interior space, while the whole house rests on a simple, concrete foundation.
-The corners of the building, materialized by sliding barn-like doors, are never touched by the outside walls.
-The doors can be opened to let the light to get in, underlining the continuity between interior and exterior.
+The corners of the building materialized by sliding barn-like doors, are never touched by the outside walls.
+The doors can be opened to let the light get in, underlining the continuity between interior and exterior.

-Eight columns, in groups of four, sustain two aediculae of different dimensions supporting two asymmetrical pyramidal roofs located within the main roof.
+Eight columns, in groups of four, sustain two aediculae of different dimensions, supporting two asymmetrical pyramidal roofs located within the main roof.
 These two sub-spaces inside the larger volume articulate the interior, and as they are painted white, they contrast with the rest of the surfaces.
 Between the two pavilions, a high bookcase structures the place for the beds.
-Only the toilet, some shelves and the cooking area are enclosed behind a wall, while all the rest of the space is freely distributed under the main roof.
+Only the toilet, some shelves, and the cooking area are enclosed behind a wall, while the rest of the space is freely distributed under the main roof.